gregv12/fluxtion-server/docs/architecture/architecture_index.md

-# Fluxtion Server Architecture Documentation
+# Mongoose server Architecture Documentation

 ## Introduction

-This directory contains comprehensive architecture documentation for the Fluxtion Server project.
+This directory contains comprehensive architecture documentation for the Mongoose server project.
 The documentation is organized into several sections, each focusing on a different aspect of the architecture.

 ## Table of Contents